stdcout42/nao-move/README.md

+# PRESS: Programming Robots Effectively through Speech and Sign language
-# nao-move: End-user programming of robot trajectories by using natural communication
+End-user programming of robot trajectories by using natural communication
 ## Description
 This is a framework developed for a bachelor thesis at The Vrije University at Amsterdam.